Types of Wasps

 Biology and Habits

-In colder climates, nests usually last one season, but in warm climates, like Australia, colonies may survive and extend all year round.
+In colder climates, European wasp nests usually last one season, but in warm climates, like Australia, colonies may survive and extend all year round.
 Grey and papery, the European wasp nest is commonly found in the ground, behind retaining walls, in roof cavities, and in tree stumps.
 Nests can vary in size from 15 centimetres to 5 metres and may contain thousands of wasps.

 European wasps are extremely aggressive, especially in spring and summer.
 They can sting multiple times until their supply of venom is exhausted.
 They are attracted to cooking meat, sweet drinks and decaying food.
-There have been some cases whereby European wasps have entered open drink cans and have stung victims in the mouth and throat, leading to swelling of the throat, causing choking and even death.